ChemCryst/crystals/newdocs/interface/menus.rst

 ^^^^^^^^^^^^^^^^^^^^
 Invert the Structure
 ^^^^^^^^^^^^^^^^^^^^
-Use this module if an analysis of the absolute structure shows that the structure needs inverting.
+Use this module if an analysis of the absolute structure shows that the model needs inverting.
 The module works for all space groups.
 |br|\
 See `Structure Inversion <../tools/structure/structure-inversion.html>`_ for more